CP violation: Matter–antimatter imbalance

 Unsolved problem in physics: Why does the universe have so much more matter than antimatter?

-The observable universe is made chiefly of matter, rather than consisting of equal parts of matter and antimatter as might be expected.
+The observable universe is made mainly of matter, rather than consisting of equal parts of matter and antimatter as might be expected.
 It can be demonstrated that, to create an imbalance in matter and antimatter from an initial condition of balance, the Sakharov conditions must be satisfied, one of which is the existence of CP violation during the extreme conditions of the first seconds after the Big Bang.
 Explanations which do not involve CP violation are less plausible, since they rely on the assumption that the matter–antimatter imbalance was present at the beginning, or on other admittedly exotic assumptions.

-The Big Bang should have produced equal amounts of matter and antimatter if CP-symmetry was preserved; as such, there should have been total cancellation of both—protons should have cancelled with antiprotons, electrons with positrons, neutrons with antineutrons, and so on.
-This would have resulted in a sea of radiation in the universe with no matter.
-Since this is not the case, after the Big Bang, physical laws must have acted differently for matter and antimatter, i.e. violating CP-symmetry.
+The Big Bang should have produced equal amounts of matter and antimatter if CP symmetry was preserved; as such, there should have been total cancellation of both—protons should have cancelled with antiprotons, electrons with positrons, neutrons with antineutrons, and so on.
+This should have resulted in a sea of radiation in the universe with no real matter, only virtual matter that fluctuates and propagates the radiation.
+Since this is not the case, after the Big Bang, physical laws must have acted differently for matter and antimatter; i.e. violating CP symmetry.